Grilled Pineapple coated in brown sugar, grilled to perfection, and topped with vanilla frozen yogurt and a walnut-graham cracker crumble.

 The Best Grilled Pineapple

 It’s no secret—I’m obsessed with grilling!
-I fire up the grill almost daily.
+I fire up the grill almost daily in the summer.
 I’ve shared everything from the best chicken marinade to grilled steak fajitas, but never a grilled dessert—until now.

 Growing up, my parents took us to a Brazilian restaurant for special occasions like birthdays.
 They served endless grilled meats and, my favorite, the infamous grilled pineapple.
 I’d fill up on that pineapple every time, so it’s finally time to recreate one of my all-time favorite treats.